To apply for VA Education Benefits visit the VA’s website. Also, check out our Certification of Benefits page.

 There are a couple of considerations in determining when to expect payment.

 Additionally, the VA pays stipend money to students “on the first of the month following the month you earned the money in”.
-So, if your classes start in mid-August you should receive your first payment on September 1st, assuming you were certified far enough in advance that the VA has had time to process your certification.
+So, if your classes start in mid-August, you should receive your first payment on September 1, assuming you were certified far enough in advance that the VA has had time to process your certification.

-The exception to this is Post 9-11 GI Bill occasionally pays the “book stipend” earlier than the monthly BAH, but not always.
+The exception to this is the Post 9-11 GI Bill, which occasionally pays the “book stipend” earlier than the monthly BAH, but not always.
 Every student should be prepared to start the semester without their VA money.
-This is one reason it can be helpful to apply for Financial Aid and to submit your schedule for certification ASAP.
+This is one reason it can be helpful to register for classes and submit your Certification Request as early as possible, and to apply for Financial Aid.

-Students who expect to have their tuition paid by the VA and who have proof of their eligibility for their benefit may be eligible for a payment deadline extension to allow the VA time to pay the school.
-This is another reason it is important to notify the Veteran Services Coordinator as soon as you register for classes.
+In general, students are responsible for their own tuition and fees.
+However, students who expect to receive any VA Education Benefit and who have proof of their eligibility for their benefit may be eligible for a payment deadline extension to allow the VA time to pay.
+This is another reason it is important to submit your Certification Request as soon as you register for classes.

 Submit your Joint Service Transcript to our Registrar’s Office at registrar@abtech.edu.